SwissDataScienceCenter/renku/helm-chart/utils/postgres_migrations/version_upgrades/README.md

-# Upgrading postgresql
+# Upgrading PostgreSQL

 Here we describe how the version of a PostgreSQL instance which is installed through the Renku chart can be upgraded.
-While minor version upgrades are unproblematic and do not need any manual intervention, major version upgrades require some care.
+While the naming of resources in these instructions suggest that the PostgreSQL instance to be upgraded was deployed as a component of a RenkuLab deployment, there is nothing else that is Renku-specific about these instrcutions.
+Minor version upgrades are usually unproblematic and do not need any manual intervention.
+Major version upgrades on the other hand require some care.
 There are two recommended ways of performing this task:

 1) Dump all the data in the old instance using `pd_dumpall`, start a fresh instance using the target version and import the previous data dump.
 You can find detailed instructions on this below.